Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Quasar-Convex Minimization Framework

 In the remainder of this section, we analyze Algorithm~\ref{alg:agd}.
 We assume that $f$ is $L$-smooth and $(\1, \2)$ strongly quasar-convex (possibly with $\2 = 0$) with respect to a minimizer $x^*$.
 First, we use Lemma~\ref{lem:agd_one_step} to bound how much the function error of $x^{(k)}$ and the distance from $v^{(k)}$ to $x^*$ decrease at each iteration.
-To prove this lemma we use the following elementary fact (see \citen{Nesterov04} for proof).